 binding pocket C (Avalos et al, 2005), the same site that binds the nicotinamide of NAD+.
 Rebinding of nicotinamide to the Sir2/intermediate complex can promote the reverse reaction to reform the substrates, and thus inhibits the deacetylationreaction 35.
 Sir2 thus appear to be affected by physiological nicotinamide concentrations, assumed to be up to 0.1mM, and a role of nicotinamide as endogenous Sir2 regulators supported by in vivo studies in yeast, flies, and mammalian cells 35; 36.

-ew groups have been reported that NAM can react to regenerate acetyllysine and NAD+ in a nicotinamide exchange reaction, in which the imidate intermediate is emptied during normal steady-state turnover, directing NAM inhibition of deacetylation.
-By using [carbonyl-14C] nicotinamide the Base Exchange reaction for Sir2 was extensively studied (Scheme 2).
+A few groups have been reported that NAM can react to regenerate acetyllysine and NAD+ in a nicotinamide exchange reaction, in which the imidate intermediate is emptied during normal steady-state turnover, directing NAM inhibition of deacetylation.
+By using [carbonyl-14C] nicotinamide, the base exchange reaction for Sir2 was extensively studied (Scheme 2).